pitosalas/teamation/README.md

 * Unit tests:
     - There are more than 20 unit tests, which are mainly focused on testing each controller's behaviors.
 * Integration test:
-    - There are integration tests, which are focused on testing the behabiors when invoking multiple controllers.
+    - There are integration tests, which are focused on testing the behaviors when invoking multiple controllers.
+* CI with Github Actions

 **Unsolved Issues && Improvements in the future:**